What is variance?

 A number of tools and reports in Fathom calculate and show a variance between two values.
 This could be comparing a KPI result against its target or budget or simply comparing the value for an account against the corresponding value in a prior period.

-An example of variance values can be found in the KPI Numbers analysis tool:
+An example of variance values can be found in the KPI Results analysis tool:

 Variance Calculation Method

 Each KPI or Account in Fathom has an associated 'Unit of Measure'.
 The unit of measure impacts our variance calculation.

 For an account the unit of measure is always 'Currency' meaning the values will display with the currency symbol based on the company settings.